A quick guide to travel in Signagi, a charming town in the Kakheti region. Includes information on how to get there, what to do, and where to stay.

 It’s a bit of a walk outside of the city center.
 But for only 30 GEL/night you get a private room with bathroom and a whole lot of excellent views, love, and wine.
 We were thrilled with our stay with the family.
 Georgian hospitality, we’re going to miss you.

-Other places to stay in Signagi include:
+Other places to stay when you travel to Signagi include:

 - Guest House Gidi: Clean guesthouse with comfortable beds and a friendly host.
 Offers a range of private rooms – Book Guest House Gidi here.